 Our muscles, especially the big ones, are meant for movement.
 When these muscles such as those in your legs become immobile for extended periods of time your circulation slows and you burn fewer calories.
 Key flab-burning enzymes responsible for breaking down triglycerides (a type of fat) simply start switching off.
 Sit for a full day and those fat burners plummet by 50 percent, Levine says.

-Let’s look at some interesting facts presented on Mashable’s article Just How Dangerous is Sitting All Day?
+Let’s look at some interesting facts presented in Mashable’s article Just How Dangerous Is Sitting All Day?

 - Sitting 6+ hours a day makes you up to 40% likelier to die within 15 years before someone who sits less than 3 hours a day.
 Even if you exercise.

 - Obese people sit for 2.5 more hours per day than thin people.